hypervel/hypervel.org/docs/docs/validation.md

 <a name="rule-lt"></a>
 #### lt:_field_

 The field under validation must be less than the given _field_.
 The two fields must be of the same type.
-Strings, numerics, arrays, and files are evaluated using the same conventions as the [`size`](#rule-size) rule.
+Strings, numerics, arrays, and files are evaluated using the same conventions as the [size](#rule-size) rule.

 <a name="rule-lte"></a>
 #### lte:_field_

 The field under validation must be less than or equal to the given _field_.
 The two fields must be of the same type.
-Strings, numerics, arrays, and files are evaluated using the same conventions as the [`size`](#rule-size) rule.
+Strings, numerics, arrays, and files are evaluated using the same conventions as the [size](#rule-size) rule.

 <a name="rule-lowercase"></a>
 #### lowercase

 The field under validation must be lowercase.

+<a name="rule-list"></a>
+#### list

+The field under validation must be an array that is a list.
+An array is considered a list if its keys consist of consecutive numbers from 0 to `count($array) - 1`.

 <a name="rule-mac"></a>
 #### mac_address